-The sensitivity of MACAO is V = 16 for a 20% Strehl at $\lambda = 2.2 \,\mu\text{m}$.
-In practice with MIDI, MACAO can be used with V = 17.
+The sensitivity of MACAO is V=16 for a 20% Strehl at $\lambda=2.2\,\mu\mathrm{m}$.
+In practice with MIDI, MACAO can be used with V=17.
 To get diffraction-limited images on MIDI, it is mandatory that MACAO is used.
-If the target to observed is fainter than V = 17, but a suitable guide star exists, it is possible to perform "off-target Coudé guiding".
-The guide star must be brighter than V = 17 and closer than 1 arcmin to the target to be observed on MIDI.
-If V > 15, there is a risk that Coudé guiding cannot be performed, depending on the off-axis distance and on the sky conditions (seeing, τ_0)
+If the target to observed is fainter than V=17, but a suitable guide star exists, it is possible to perform "off-target Coudé guiding".
+The guide star must be brighter than V=17 and closer than 57.5 arcsec to the target to be observed on MIDI.
+The presence of a suitable guide star should be noted in the proposal.
+If V>15, there is a risk that Coudé guiding cannot be performed, depending on the off-axis distance and on the sky conditions (seeing, τ_0)

 If no guide star exists, it is still possible to go through with the target acquisition (in order to ensure beam overlap) by directly offsetting the Nasmyth guide probe from the MIDI observation software, causing a motion of M2 (which is offloaded to the alt-az axes).
 In this case, only the field stabilization by the Nasmyth probe is enabled, and the image quality on MIDI is usually limited by the seeing.
 Therefore a lower data quality may be expected.
 However, this requires an exceptional seeing.
 In the past, we have noticed that many attempts to observe in SM failed because the seeing was never good enough.
-Therefore, from P82, observations without MACAO will be carried out in VM only.
+Therefore, observations without MACAO will be carried out in VM only.
 Users are requested to come with an alternative (back-up) observing program, since the conditions to carry out OBs for which MACAO cannot be used are likely to not be encountered.